Information for Workers on Paid Safe and Sick Leave

 Under NYC’s Paid Safe and Sick Leave Law, covered employees have the right to use safe and sick leave for the care and treatment of themselves or a family member and to seek legal and social services assistance or take other safety measures if the employee or a family member may be the victim of any act or threat of domestic violence or unwanted sexual contact, stalking, or human trafficking.
 Employer responsibilities include:

-• Employers with 100 or more employees must provide up to 56 hours of paid leave each calendar year.
+- Employers with 100 or more employees must provide up to 56 hours of paid safe and sick leave each calendar year.

-• Employers with 5 to 99 employees must provide up to 40 hours of paid leave each calendar year.
+- Employers with 5 to 99 employees must provide up to 40 hours of paid safe and sick leave each calendar year.

-• Employers with four or fewer employees and a net income of $1 million or more must provide up to 40 hours of paid leave each calendar year.
+- Employers with four or fewer employees and a net income of $1 million or more must provide up to 40 hours of paid safe and sick leave each calendar year.

-• Employers with four or fewer employees and a net income of less than $1 million must provide up to 40 hours of unpaid leave each calendar year.
+- Employers with four or fewer employees and a net income of less than $1 million must provide up to 40 hours of unpaid safe and sick leave each calendar year.

-• Employers with 1 or more domestic workers must provide up to 40 hours of paid leave each calendar year; employers with 100 or more domestic workers must provide up to 56 hours of paid leave each calendar year.
+- Employers with 1 or more domestic workers must provide up to 40 hours of paid safe and sick leave each calendar year; employers with 100 or more domestic workers must provide up to 56 hours of paid safe and sick leave each calendar year.

-• Employees can use safe and sick leave for unexpected reasons without giving advance notice.
+- Employees can use leave for unexpected reasons without giving advance notice.

-• Employers must provide employees with a written safe and sick leave policy that describes the benefit and how to use it.
+- Employers must provide employees with a written safe and sick leave and paid prenatal leave policy that describes the benefits and how to use them.

-• Employers can require documentation only when employees use more than three workdays in a row of safe and sick leave, if the documentation requirement is explained in the employer’s written policy.
+- Employers can require documentation only when employees use more than three workdays in a row of leave, if the documentation requirement is explained in the employer’s written policy.

-• Employers must inform employees of their accrued, used, and total leave balances on a paystub or through an employee-accessible electronic system.
+- Employers must inform employees of their accrued, used, and total safe and sick leave balances on a paystub or through an employee-accessible electronic system.
+Paid prenatal leave use and balance information may be provided in separate documentation.

 Important Information for Employees